Share this article with your friends

 Sub-Groups of Academic Management Group with student involvement:

-- Academic Quality and Standards Group (AQSG) evaluates all of our quality and enhancement processes and has two-three student representatives – one undergraduate and one postgraduate.
+- Academic Quality and Standards Group (AQSG) evaluates all of our quality and enhancement processes and has student representatives from the respective pathway cohorts.

-- Access Working Group (AWG) is a joint student and staff group looking across college at access issues, both physical and learning-related, that affect us all.
+- Participation and Access Group (PAG) is a joint student and staff group looking across college at access issues, both physical and learning-related, that affect us all.
 It reviews all student policy and training issues and recommends actions.